acoyfellow/cf-tutorial/README.md

 ## Features

-- **95+ Interactive Questions** covering Workers, KV, Durable Objects, D1, R2, Queues, Workflows, AI Gateway, and more
+- **106 Interactive Questions** covering Workers, KV, Durable Objects, D1, R2, Queues, Workflows, AI Gateway, and more
 - **AI-Powered Evaluation** using Cloudflare Workers AI (Llama 3.1) to judge your answers
 - **Follow-up Questions** - ask the AI to clarify any concept
 - **Progress Tracking** with localStorage persistence
 - **Performance Analytics** by category with study recommendations
 - **Multiple Quiz Modes** - full quiz, quick 20-question, or by category
+- **Workers 101 Code Playground** backed by a Cloudflare `worker_loader` binding that runs your code safely via `/api/run`

 ## Tech Stack